-Ranovus has entered into a strategic collaboration with IBM, TE Connectivity and Senko Advanced Components with key focus on advancing data centre technology for global customers.
+Ranovus has entered into a strategic collaboration with IBM, TE Connectivity and Senko Advanced Components with key focus on advancing data center technology for global customers.

-The motivation behind the collaboration is to aid data centre traffic and providing networking infrastructure to scale in capacity while maintaining total power consumption and footprint.
+The motivation behind the collaboration is to aid data center traffic and providing networking infrastructure to scale in capacity while maintaining total power consumption and footprint.

-According to a statement from the company, disaggregated Ethernet switch IC and optical module architecture does not provide the scalability required to support the future growth of the data centres.
+According to a statement from the company, disaggregated Ethernet switch IC and optical module architecture does not provide the scalability required to support the future growth of the data centers.

-As such, co-packaging of optics and Ethernet switch ICs is a natural next step to reduce the power consumption burden of the electrical I/Os in the data centre networking equipment.
+As such, co-packaging of optics and Ethernet switch ICs is a natural next step to reduce the power consumption burden of the electrical I/Os in the data center networking equipment.